Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons: Smooth extension over a singular orbit and finite extinction time

 \subsection{\texorpdfSp{2}-invariant \texorpdfgtwo-solitons extending smoothly over \texorpdfstring{$\Sph^4$}{S\textasciicircum 4}}

 We can also deduce results about \Sp{2}-invariant \gtwo-solitons that close smoothly on the singular orbit $\Sph^4 \subset \Lambda^2_-\Sph^4$ by specialising to the case where $f_2=f_3$ and $\tau_2=\tau_3$.
-We now given further details of the results obtained this way.
+We now give further details of the results obtained this way.

 For a closed \Sp{2}-invariant \gtstr~$\varphi_f$ expressed in the form

 the conditions that $\varphi_f$ extend smoothly over the singular orbit $\Sph^4 = \Sp{2}/\Sp{1}\times \Sp{1}$ at $t=0$ are: $f_1$ is odd in $t$ and $\abs{f_1'(0)}=1$; $f_2$ is even in $t$.